Nurse Practitioner Practice Authority

 Pros and Cons of Being an NP with Full Practice Authority

-According to the U.S. Bureau of Labor Statistics, there is a great need for nurse practitioners, with job growth projected at 26%, far higher than the average for all jobs.
-With an average salary of over $55 an hour, there are a lot of pros to this job.
-However, there are both pros and cons associated with being an NP with full practice authority.
+According to the U.S. Bureau of Labor Statistics, there is a great need for nurse practitioners, with job growth projected at 38% through 2032, far higher than the average for all jobs.
+With a national average salary of over $62 per hour (as of 2023), there are many perks to this job.
+However, there are also other pros and cons associated with being an NP with full practice authority.

 Pros of Being a Nurse Practitioner with FPA